01What You Need to Apply

 To create an account, you'll need to register with a current email address so that your account can be confirmed.
 Your username will either be your email address or a name you select.
 You'll be able to choose a password for your account.

 Some sites allow job seekers to register with their Facebook or LinkedIn information.
 On those sites, you'll able to use your Facebook or LinkedIn username and password to access the site.
 You may also be able to import your employment history from the site you use to connect.

 When you look for jobs online, the most effective way to search is to use job keywords to find jobs in the career fields and industries you are interested in.

-Create a list of job search keywords that reflect your job interests, including the location where you want to work, type of position, industry, etc. Also review these lists of skills for resumes, so you can match your skills to the job requirements.
+Create a list of job search keywords that reflect your job interests, including the location where you want to work, type of position, industry, etc. Also, review these lists of skills for resumes so that you can match your skills to the job requirements.

 07Search for Jobs Online

 In addition to using job boards (which post jobs submitted by employers), using a job search engine can save you a lot of online job search time.
 When you use a job search engine, you can search for jobs found across various job boards and employer websites.